SaminLabbaf/Cook-With-Me/README.md

 # Cook With Me

 ## Description
 **Cook With Me** is a recipe website built using **Next.js**.
-The website allows users to explore various recipes, view detailed ingredients and instructions, and search for recipes based on different criteria.
+The website allows users to explore various recipes, view detailed ingredients and instructions.
 The project aims to provide a clean, modern, and responsive platform that makes cooking easier and more enjoyable for users.
 It uses Next.js to ensure fast performance, SEO optimization, and easy navigation.
+You can reach the website at [Cook With Me](https://saminlabbaf.github.io/Cook-With-Me/)

 ## Prerequisites
 Before you begin, ensure you have the following software installed: